Carrot Ginger Soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Top view of a bowl full of creamy carrot ginger soup garnished with croutons and fresh coriander.
+Top vie of a blue bowl full of carrot ginger soup.

-Plus, it keeps well in the fridge for several days, so makes a brilliant make-ahead starter or lunch.
-Check out this post for more meal prep tips.
+And it’s totally vegan, vegetarian, gluten-free, and so good for you!
+Plus, it keeps well in the fridge for several days and makes a brilliant make-ahead starter or lunch.

 • Carrots